 Example: A bike with 700x38c tyres, a 24t front chainring and a 36t cassette cog has an 18.2″ gear ratio.
 Once we know this, we can calculate that at 60RPM you’ll be travelling at 5.2km/h (3.3mph).
 We can then use BikeCalculator to determine how steep the climb can be in order to maintain 60RPM @ 5.2km/h.
 Provided the rider is 70kg, the bike/gear is 25kg and they’re pushing 150w, they can ride up a 10% gradient climb without any drop in their cadence.
 More on gear ratios HERE.

 Stop Pushing So Hard!

 This is a classic cyclist manoeuvre.
-Spin along on the flat, taking it real easy because you can, then BAM – you go up a hill and ramp up your effort.
-This is 100% unnecessary and will result in the fatigue of your muscles, cardiovascular and respiratory systems.
-Unless you’re training for an event, the idea is that you sustain an even amount of effort throughout your ride.
+Spinning along on the flat, taking it easy because you can, then BAM – you go up a hill and ramp up your effort.
+This is unnecessary and will result in the fatigue of your muscles, cardiovascular and respiratory systems.
+Unless you’re training for an event, it’s best to sustain an even amount of effort throughout your ride.
 You can roughly measure your effort by how heavy you’re breathing.
-If you’re panting away, drop into a lower gear and take it easier.
-It’ll work out more sustainable, I promise. 🙂
+If you’re panting away, drop into a lower gear and take it easy.
+It’ll almost always work out more sustainable, I promise.

 I Get It, But Why Do Hills Always Feel Harder?